V4NSH4J/discord-mass-DM-GO/README.md

 3) A binary compatible with your OS/Arch should be made.
 If there are some problems on MacOS/Linux with executing the binary as a program.
 You can run this command `chmod +x ./discord-mass-dm-GO` or go to properties -> permissions -> Allow executing file as program.

 ## How to get help?
 Read this documentation, try using `Ctrl + F` to find what you're looking for.
 Watch the tutorial video on YouTube.
-Other than that, feel free to make an [issue](https://github.com/V4NSH4J/discord-mass-DM-GO/issues) or try asking on our [Guilded Support Server](https://guilded.gg/tos)
+Other than that, feel free to make an [issue](https://github.com/V4NSH4J/discord-mass-DM-GO/issues) or try asking on our [Telegram Server](https://t.me/tosviolators)

 ## Configuration
 Name | Type | Description